 ~Nancy Jamison, Executive Director, San Diego Grantmakers

-Laura Deitrick serves as the Director for the Caster Family Center.
+Laura Deitrick serves as the director for the Caster Center.
 She has been a nonprofit executive director, board member, management consultant and researcher on major nonprofit trends.
 Her research has led to important reports on nonprofit ethics, nonprofits and public education, nonprofit human resource practices, executive transition, the economics of San Diego’s nonprofit sector, nonprofit confidence and regional grantmaking.
-In her role as Director of the Caster Family Center, Laura oversees the work of six doctoral students and other affiliated faculty.
+In her role as Director of the Caster Center, Laura oversees the work of six doctoral students and other affiliated faculty.

-Currently the Center’s work is focused on research and evaluation and understanding the economic landscape of San Diego’s nonprofit and philanthropic sector in relationship to the broader economy.
+Currently the Caster Center’s work is focused on research and evaluation and understanding the economic landscape of San Diego’s nonprofit and philanthropic sector in relationship to the broader economy.
 Dr. Deitrick is a faculty member in SOLES' Nonprofit Leadership and Management master’s program where she teaches nonprofit research methods, program design and evaluation.
 She also serves as an adjunct faculty member at the University of California, San Diego where she teaches a graduate course in nonprofit management in the school of International Relations and Pacific Studies.
 Additionally, she has lead numerous training sessions on critical nonprofit issues for groups such as the San Diego Association of Nonprofits, the Association for Fundraising Professionals, the California Consortium of Education Foundations, the Rancho Santa Fe Community Foundation, the Nonprofit Leadership Alliance, the North County Philanthropy Council, San Diego Grantmakers, The San Diego Foundation and Union Bank.

 email@example.com | (619) 260-2903